Encouraging Accessibility and Inclusivity in the Arts

 The Arts and Disability Forum (ADF) provides a space for learning and reflection on arts access best practices and encourages collaborations among arts practitioners, social sector professionals and public agencies.
 The Forum also brings together international speakers to share their diverse experiences and best practices.

-The 4th edition of ADF was held virtually in 2020 and was jointly organised by NAC and Very Special Arts Singapore [VSA (S)] along with Singapore International Foundation as a programme partner and support from the British Council.
+The 4th edition of ADF was held virtually in 2020 and was jointly organised by NAC and ART:DIS Singapore (formerly known as Very Special Arts Singapore) along with Singapore International Foundation as a programme partner and support from the British Council.
 Find out more about the past editions of ADF below: